TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 The implementation is similar to the CHOP samples involving spheres / cubes.

+> ⚠️ This sample is using CHOP samples to place the object instances into space.
+While this was optimized, this is scaling poorly and will be come largely inefficient with large datasets.
+The Niagara samples should be looked into when considering texture sampling.

 ## 05 - Spring

 This CHOP data example is based on one of the Spring CHOP snippets available from within TouchDesigner.
 A trigger (Spring Trigger - Pulse Par) and various parameters related to the Spring CHOP are exposed at the top level.
 Additionally, an input CHOP can also be used to trigger the spring / rebound effect.